Unidata/awips2/docs/raytheon/cave_d2d.md

 # Raytheon: CAVE D2D User's Manual (13.4.1)

-!!! note "This manual is from Raytheon, specifically for the NWS AWIPS, some of the content may not apply to Unidata's AWIPS.
+!!! note "This manual is from Raytheon, specifically for the NWS AWIPS, some of the content may not apply to NSF Unidata's AWIPS.
 Also, this manual is for an older version of AWIPS, but it is the most recent version of the manual we have access to."

 <object data="../../pdf/raytheon/CAVE_D2D_Manual.pdf" type="application/pdf" width="98%" height="700px">
 <iframe src="../../pdf/raytheon/CAVE_D2D_Manual.pdf" width="100%" height="100%" style="border: none;">